 What we do to help you

-we try make sure that all our information is easy to read.
-Where medical terms are included, they are explained in plain English
+We try to make sure that all our information is easy to read.
+Where medical terms are included, they are explained in plain English.

 The site aims to be compliant with W3C/WAI's Web Content Accessibility Guidelines 1.0, Conformance Level "Double-A".
 We periodically review our pages to check this.